Church Life Weekly Newsletter

 Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here! – 2 Corinthians 5:17

-We have begun the Lenten season.
+We are in the Lenten season.
 This is a season of prayer, contemplation, and seeking God.
 While the Lenten journey calls us to deny ourselves, pick up our cross, and follow Jesus – we are able to do so with the hope of Easter and what our resurrected Savior promises us.
 One of the promises is that we will become a new creation, the old will go and the new will come.
 I know that in my own life, I see so many areas where I long to grow and change.
 I would like to suggest that the path to this new life can happen as we choose to focus on three areas of change during the season of Lent.

 First, be diligent in our attitude toward Christ.
 Scripture says that those who “seek” will find.
 (Mt 6:33) If we hunger and thirst for Christ more than desiring pleasure, money, or success we are promised that we shall indeed find Him.
 Second, be diligent in your commitment to Christ.
 Jesus calls us to be his disciples, and the life of any disciple requires commitment.
 During Lent, commit yourself to attending services regularly, or maybe join our mid-week (Wednesday) Bible study and prayer service, or perhaps serve the church by joining the choir, helping with the thrift store, or participating in our bi-monthly prison ministry.
 Increase your level of commitment in some concrete way.
 Third, be diligent in renewing your mind to be like that of Christ.
 (Rom 12:1) Many people are fixed in their opinions and thoughts.
 But if God is truly going to change us from the inside out, we need a teachable spirit.
 This Lent, be open to the possibility that God wants to show you something new.
 Humble yourselves by having an open mind.